Inside Out 2: Box office

 Worldwide, the film surpassed the gross of its predecessor ($858.8 million) on June 27, 2024, after sixteen days of release.
 On June 30, 2024, it crossed the $1 billion threshold, becoming the first Disney animated film to do so since Frozen II in 2019.
 With this, Inside Out 2 equalled the record of The Lion King as the fastest animated film to cross $1 billion, doing so in 19 days.
 On July 10, 2024, the film surpassed the global box office of Incredibles 2 ($1.242 billion) to become the highest-grossing Pixar film.
 The film broke various international box office records in Latin America, becoming the highest-grossing film in Brazil, Chile, Colombia, Mexico, and Uruguay.
 On July 28, 2024, it surpassed Incredibles 2 as the highest domestic grossing animated film of all time.
 On August 25, 2024, it became the second animated film to gross $1 billion internationally.
 On September 1, 2024, it surpassed The Lion King to become the highest-grossing animated film of all time and the highest-grossing film released under the Walt Disney Pictures label.

-The film remained as the highest grossing animated film until Ne Zha 2, a Chinese animated film, overtook that position in February 2025, though the film remains as the highest-grossing American-produced animated film of all time.
+The film remained as the highest grossing animated film until Ne Zha 2, a Chinese animated film, overtook that position in February 2025.
+The film remained as the highest-grossing American-produced and Disney's highest-grossing animated film of all time, until January 2026, when Zootopia 2 (2025) overtook this position.